Wat Phra Dhammakaya: First clash with government (1997–2000)

 Luang Por Dhammajayo was summoned by prosecutors to acknowledge the charges but the temple asked for a guarantee that the abbot would not be imprisoned and consequently defrocked.
 (Note: In Thai law monks cannot be jailed, therefore, if a monk is jailed before trial, he is forced to disrobe even before guilt is determined.
 Disrobing effectively strips a Buddhist monk from his status and position within the monastic community, and is therefore considered by serious practitioners tantamount to execution.)
 No such guarantee was given, an arrest warrant followed, and a standoff began between police and the temple's practitioners.
 After two days, Luang Por Dhammajayo agreed to let the police take him when the requested guarantee was given.
 The abbot was interrogated but not defrocked, and was released.
 Luang Por Dhammajayo later fell ill and was hospitalized with throat and lung infections.
 The Ministry of Education also accused Luang Por Dhammajayo of having stated that the Tipiṭaka (Buddhist scriptures) was incomplete.
 Although there was no law in Thailand against this, he was eventually charged with this as well.
 During this period, many news reporters used pejorative language in describing the Saṅgha Council, the Supreme Patriarch, or Wat Phra Dhammakaya.
 This period of intense media attention had effects on the temple's fundraising, but the temple continued to organize projects, ceremonies and other events.
 The trials proceeded slowly, as the hearings were postponed because of evidence that was not ready, and because of the abbot's illness.

-In 2000, Maechi Chandra Konnokyoong died.
+In 2000, Maechi Chandra Khonnokyoong died.